robgibbons/unchained/README.md

 Express...
 Unchained
 =========

-As wonderful as the [Express](https://github.com/visionmedia/express) framework is, many people have voiced concern that it lacks enough structure, especially compared to popular web frameworks like Django.
-While it's fairly easy to establish a more modular project structure, it's may not always be clear how to get there.
+As wonderful as the [Express](https://github.com/visionmedia/express) framework already is, many people have voiced concern that it lacks enough structure, especially compared to popular web frameworks like Django.
+While it's fairly easy to establish a more maintainable project structure, it's may not always be obvious how to get there.

 Unchained is a [Node.js](https://github.com/joyent/node) module which abstracts the underlying Express framework, providing a clear MVC structure for your Node.js projects.
 Unchained breaks everything into pieces, and maps it all to Express for you.
 Unchained aims to provide a simple layer of abstraction above Express, and is fully compatible with existing Express modules and middleware.